awused/aw-fm/README.md

 It is a simple file manager designed to be fast and efficient at doing what I actually do.

-There are many rough edges but as of writing this, it's less than four weeks old and just barely usable now that custom actions have been implemented.
-Expect many rough edges.

 ## Features

 * Fast and efficient